Bounded Termination of Monotonicity-Constraint Transition Systems: Preliminaries

 \section{Preliminaries}

 The results in this paper build on previous research on the termination problem of \MCTS.
 To make the paper self-contained, we repeat in this section the basic definitions and certain results from previous work.
-Readers familiar with~\cite{BA:mcInts} will find little news here but should read Section~\ref{sec:fe}.